BookLocal/BookLocal-contracts-v2.0/README.md

 ```
 truffle test
 ```
-It should pass all 25 tests.
+It should pass all tests without compiler warning.
+If warnings appear or a test fails, please raise an issue on this repo!

 ## Contents
 For a method overview, see "Interfaces" folder.
 A general overview of the file structure is as follows: